 If you’re looking to experience your first-afternoon tea, then this is one of the best areas to do so, as many luxury hotels offer a wide selection of fancy teas, desserts, and sandwiches.
-The champagne afternoon tea at The Dorchester Collection never disappoints and is my personal favorite.
+The champagne afternoon tea at one of my top London hotels, The Dorchester Collection, never disappoints and is my personal favorite.

 Pros of Staying in Mayfair:

 - Best luxury shopping area in London